serdeliverance/blog/_drafts/hexagonal-arch-implementation-scala3.md

 `TODO UPDATED screenshoot of the folder structure`

-# Application layer and the implementation of CreateAccountUseCase
+# Implementing the Create account use case

 The `application layer` is in charge of implementing the business logic and wire the remaining layers together.
 More specifically, it communicates the adapter layer with the domain one through ports.